|ART 510 Art Colloquium||4-8 SH|

 |ART 590 Thesis Exhibition||6 SH|

 This is the capstone of the M.F.A. program.
 Presentation of a graduate thesis exhibition is an integral part of the program.
 The thesis show is comparable to a thesis paper and should reflect the culmination of the student’s individual artistic efforts.
 Under the supervision of a faculty adviser, the student will develop and select work suitable for professional-level graduate exhibition, design appropriate publicity materials, presentations and installation of work, and mount and document the exhibition.
 The course requires weekly critiques by faculty adviser and visiting critics.
 Prerequisite: successful completion of all preceding courses except ART 531, which may be taken simultaneously.

 This is an experimental course offered by the Art Department as a means of determining its value to the total program or in response to a particular request from a group of students.

 ART 599 Student-Developed Study

 This vehicle is designed to provide the student with an opportunity to develop his/her own learning experience.
 The student will design a project and secure a faculty sponsor.
 The vehicle may be utilized more than once.
 Prerequisite: written permission of the faculty sponsor and department.
-Registration through the Division of Graduate Studies Office is required.
+Registration through the Office of Graduate Admissions is required.